DDSSwiftTech/SwineCraft/README.md

 What works so far:

-* RakNet is functional enough for basic testing, but needs work
+* SwakNet (RakNet) is functional enough for basic testing, but needs work
 * NetworkSettings handled!
 * LoginPacket received and processed/decoded